Sickboy78/MMM-Homematic/README.md

 ![screenshot_02](screenshot_02.png)

-Example of iconOnly set to true:
+Example of large icon with iconOnly set to true:

 ![screenshot_03](screenshot_03.png)

-Example of font awesome icon with hideText set to true:
+Example of large font awesome icon with hideText set to true:

 ![screenshot_04](screenshot_04.png)